WarFox/cv/sources/cv.md

 ## Summary

-- Polyglot software engineer with around 8 years experience in Java, Scala, Node.js, Python (and Ruby)
+- Polyglot software engineer with more than 8 years experience
+- Flexible in Java, Scala, Node.js, Python (and Ruby for Chef)
-- Worked in machine learning and data pipeline projects using Apache Spark, AWS EMR, Azure HDInsights and Elasticsearch.
+- Machine learning and data pipeline projects using Apache Spark, AWS EMR, Azure HDInsights and Elasticsearch.
 - Language and platform agnostic approach for problem-solving with a focus on keeping it simple.
+- Fan of automation and DevOps tools like Terraform, Ansible, Chef and always does CI/CD
+- Worked on cloud platforms like AWS and Azure
-- Worked in Banking, Social Media, Advertising, Travel, and Government sector domains.
+- Experience in Banking, Social Media, Advertising, Travel, and Government sector domains.
-- Contributed to open source projects like Dropwizard, Play framework etc on GitHub.
+- Experience working in Agile (Scrum, Kanban) methodology with test-driven development (TDD) and pair programming.
 - Expertise in designing and developing RESTful services.
-- Experience working in Agile (Scrum, Kanban) methodology with test-driven development (TDD) and pair programming.
 - Full stack web application development, covering front end, middleware, and backend, including system architecture and database designing
-- Experience in full life-cycle of software development process including requirement collection, design specification, development, testing, debugging, deployment and maintenance.
-- Experience in working at multiple client sites and acted as a single point of contact and lead the team in development.
-- Proven track record of designing and developing flexible solutions, which support frequent changes to functionality and UI, to meet the client requirements.
+- Contributed to open source projects like Dropwizard, Play framework etc on GitHub.
 - Master's degree in E-Business and Information Systems from Newcastle University, UK.
 - Bachelor's in Computer Science and Engineering from the University of Calicut, India.
-- I am always learning
+- Continuous learner

 Strengths include:

 <div class="col-md-4">

 - Object Oriented programming
-- Distributed/Client-Server systems
+- Functional Programming
 - Team Player

 </div>